 Folliculitis (inflamed hair follicles) occurs in up to 40-85% of patients.
-It is any early event, seen usually within the first ten days of treatment.
-Sterile inflammatory papules and pustules are seen predominantly on the T-zone of the face but they can be more widespread involving the chest and back.
+It is an early event, usually seen within the first ten days of treatment.
+Sterile inflammatory papules and pustules are seen predominantly on the T-zone of the face, but they can be more widespread involving the chest and back.
 Occasionally the scalp and pubic regions are involved or rarely the entire body.

-Folliculitis is especially common and often severe with cetuximab.
+Folliculitis is especially frequent and often severe with cetuximab.
 The intensity of the folliculitis can fluctuate even when continuing to take the drug.

 The folliculitis is often managed with:

-If folliculitis is severe, the drug may need to be stopped and it will resolve.
-The incidence and severity of the EGFR inhibitor-induced follicular reactions is reduced by half by pre-treating with doxycycline or minocycline.
+If folliculitis is severe, the drug may need to be stopped, and it will resolve.
+The incidence and severity of the EGFR inhibitor-induced follicular reactions are reduced by half by pre-treating with doxycycline or minocycline.
 These tetracycline medications can also be prescribed once the rash has occurred allowing continued treatment with the EGFR inhibitor drug.

 Drug-induced alopecia (hair loss) is less common than folliculitis and tends to occur later, usually at 2-3 months.
 Patients may find their hair become fine and brittle.
 They may experience frontal-temporal hair loss similar to male pattern balding.
 This may or may not improve if the drug is stopped.